-- St Gabriel's is designated by the DfE as a school with religious (Anglican) character but is openly welcoming to pupils of other faiths.
-Our pupils will build an acceptance that people having different faiths or beliefs to them (including those people who leave their faith or those who hold no faith) should be accepted and respected, and should not be the cause of prejudicial or discriminatory behaviour. - We provide our pupils with a knowledge and understanding of their own and other cultures through RPE lessons, assemblies, services, visiting speakers and visits.
-This enables pupils to encounter people of different faith backgrounds. - We provide opportunities for our pupils to extend their awareness and understanding of other cultures through the curriculum.
-Opportunities vary from year to year but has, for example, involved authentic performances of traditional African Folk Music and music from Hungary performed by the Kodaly School. - We aim to provide pupils with the opportunity to extend their awareness of other cultures through organised school visits and expeditions.
-Specific examples will vary from year to year but recent visits include France (MFL and ski-trips), Germany (History), Rome and Greece (Classics), and through the World Challenge programme.
-Girls take part in an annual exchange programme with St Hilda's Girls' School, Gold Coast, Australia.
+- Our pupils will build an acceptance that people having different faiths or beliefs to them (including those people who leave their faith or those who hold no faith) should be accepted and respected and should not be the cause of prejudicial or discriminatory behaviour. - We provide our pupils with a knowledge and understanding of their own and other cultures through RPE lessons, assemblies, services, visiting speakers and visits.
+This enables pupils to encounter people of different faith backgrounds. - We provide opportunities for our pupils to extend their awareness and understanding of other cultures through the curriculum, activities and trips and visits.
+Specific examples will vary from year to year but recent visits include France, Belgium, Germany and Greece and through the World Challenge programme.